cx-language/cx/docs/book/introduction.md

 Building a C* project is done with a single command: `cx build`, which works out of the box without a single line of build configuration code.
 It finds all C* source files in the project directory (recursively) and compiles them into an executable.
-Additional build information, such as dependencies, can be declared in a `package.cx` package configuration file. `cx build` will then download or find these dependencies, and link them into the resulting executable.
+Additional build information, such as dependencies, can be declared in a `build.cx` build configuration file. `cx build` will then download or find these dependencies, and link them into the resulting executable.

 The configuration file uses plain C* syntax: